Data types

 Notes

-Return all attributes to default values.
+Return all parameters to default values.

 class opticomlib.typing.binary_sequence(data: str | Iterable)[source]